diegocanton/remove_ubnt_mf/README.md

 The exploit use USER:mother and PASS:fucker try it before your user and pass, in test it's work.
 This script remove this user.

+FIXED: Exec with GIT RAW URL, all examples do exec direct, no need changes ;)

+The wget not support https, but trigger_url support :D

-These are examples of the firmware WGET ubiquiti does not support HTTPS connections as the RAW link GitHub.
-You will need to host the file on a disinfection your server.
+/*These are examples of the firmware WGET ubiquiti does not support HTTPS connections as the RAW link GitHub.
+You will need to host the file on a disinfection your server.*/

 ------------------